SilviaSaverino/Reader-s-angle-Back-End/README.md

 - is_owner: A custom field that determines whether the authenticated user is the owner of the review.
 - profile_id: A read-only field that represents the ID of the owner's profile.
 - profile_image: A read-only field that represents the URL of the owner's profile image.
+- reviewlike_id: A custom field that retrieves the ID of the like associated with the review if the authenticated user has liked the review.
+- reviewlikes_count: A read-only field that represents the count of likes associated with the review.
 The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Review model.
 The specified fields include: id, owner, post, profile_id, profile_image, created_at, updated_at, content, and is_owner.

+Methods
+- get_is_owner(obj): This method is a SerializerMethodField that checks whether the authenticated user is the owner of the review (obj).
+- get_reviewlike_id(obj): This method is a SerializerMethodField that retrieves the ID of the like associated with the review if the authenticated user has liked the review.

+The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Review model.
+The specified fields include: id, owner, post, profile_id, profile_image, created_at, updated_at, content, is_owner, reviewlike_id, and reviewlikes_count.

 ### Review Detail Serializer
 The ReviewDetailSerializer is a subclass of ReviewSerializer and is used specifically for the detail view of a review.
 It adds an additional field: